tock/libtock-c/examples/tutorials/root_of_trust/encryption_service_milestone_one/README.md

 Specific abilities of this version:

-* Does NOT allow logging to screen over IPC
+* Allows logging to screen over IPC
-* Does NOT allow for plaintext over returning results in hex over UART
+* Does NOT allow prompting for plaintext over returning results in hex over UART
 * Does NOT allow for encryping user-provided plaintext using an encryption oracle driver

-This application is essentially just a scaffold to build from while following the tutorial.